Hidden structure in the spectra of strongly correlated electrons in 1d

+We can analyse the reemergence of the projected degrees of freedom for finite $u$ at $\k=1$, where we have the EKS model.
+The elementary excitations here are presented in Fig.~\ref{EKSdisp}, revealing that the returning branches are split between the spin and charge symmetry sectors, with one in each.

-Nevertheless, as $U$ decreases along the right-hand side of the quadrant, the degrees of freedom corresponding to the two holon branches of the Hubbard model return to the spectrum, see Fig.~\ref{EKSdisp}.
-They appear separately however, split between the spin and charge sectors.
-In addition, both are charged under $V^H$ here.
-That the upper spinon branch shifted its momentum by $\pi$ relative to the upper holon branch of the Hubbard model can be interpreted in terms of the charge operators $\eta^\pm$ having momentum $\pi$ while the operators $S^\pm$ have momentum $0$, see Eqs.~\eqref{su2s}.
-At $U=0$, the two spin branches are brought together, with the bottom of the upper branch touching the top of the low energy spin branch.
-On moving to the B-model line, conservation of $V^H$ gets broken and the two spinon branches cross in the `hourglass' shape of Fig.~\ref{HBdisp}.
+These two branches are furthermore charged under $\Oth$, which as highlighted above generates an additional $U(1)$ symmetry for the EKS model.
+As a consequence, varying $u$ here shifts these branches through the spectrum without affecting the corresponding eigenstates, and in particular the ground state remains precisely that of the antiferromagnetic Heisenberg chain for $u>-4+4\log 2\approx-1.23$ \cite{EKS2}.
+Let us remark that the $\pi$ momentum shift of between the anomalous spinon branch here relative to the anomalous holon branch of the ($u>0$) Hubbard model can be attributed to the spin operators $\Os^\pm$ having momentum $0$, while the charge operators $\Oet^\pm$ have momentum $\pi$.
+At $u=0$ the bottom of the anomalous spinon branch touches the top of the low-energy spin branch, and upon moving to the B-model line the $U(1)$ symmetry generated by $\Oth$ gets broken and the two spinon branches hybridise in the `hourglass' form of Fig.~\ref{HBdisp}.

-Let us emphasise some points here.
-The ground state of the model remained exactly identical along the outer boundary of the quadrant.
-(Indeed, one could imagine contracting the outer boundary to a point.)
-There was no change in the low energy excitations, the spin remained gapless and charge remained gapped throughout.
-At the same time however, the nature of an elementary excitation branch changed, switching between the spin and the charge sectors.
-These features are in stark contrast to a widely held perspective that a system's excitations are intimately linked to its ground state, and cannot change unless an excitation gap closes.
-Instead the gap for the switching branch diverged, allowing it to completely disconnect from the ground state.
-This can be interpreted as follows: as elementary excitations have energy of order 1, while the width of the spectrum is of order $L$, when an excitation energy starts to grow with system size it will disconnect from the ground state in the thermodynamic limit, allowing it to mix with the bulk of the spectrum and thereby change its nature.
-This can be thought of as an `inverted transition'.
+To summarise, the ground state of the model has remained exactly identical along the outer boundary of the quadrant as the anomalous branch switched between the spin and charge sectors.
+This in stark contrast to a widely held perspective that a system's excitations are intimately linked to its ground state, and cannot change unless an excitation gap closes.
+Instead what we have seen is that the gap for the anomalous branch diverged, making it inaccessible to the ground state, and thereby allowing it to change its nature.